 Parmesan Truffle Fries

-- Add the fries to a pan of boiling water and simmer for 5 minutes.
-Drain them and allow them to steam in colander for 5 minutes.
+- Add 600 g Potato (cut into fries) to a pan of boiling water and simmer for 5 minutes.
+Drain them and allow them to steam in a colander for 5 minutes.

-- Add the fries to a bowl with the olive oil, garlic and thyme and mix well.
+- Add the fries to a bowl with 1 tablespoon Olive oil, 1 teaspoon Garlic granules and 1 teaspoon Dried thyme and mix well.

-- Transfer them to a bowl and toss with the parmesan and truffle oil.
+- Transfer them to a bowl and toss with 40 g Parmesan, 1 tablespoon Truffle oil and 1 pinch Sea salt and black pepper.

 - Put them back on the baking tray and back in the oven for a further 10 minutes until crispy.